Florida Debt Collection Laws

 Judgment proof refers to a situation where a civil monetary judgment creditor cannot collect any of a debtor’s assets or income.
 Many judgment debtors aspire to be judgment-proof through asset protection planning.
 But asset protection will not make you judgment proof in Florida.
 With enough time and money, an aggressive and skilled collection attorney can attack at least some assets of any judgment debtor.
 Do not believe an attorney that promises to make you judgment proof.

 A more realistic goal of asset protection is making it more difficult for the judgment creditor to collect a money judgment, thereby increasing the debtor’s position in settlement negotiation.
-Being effectively judgment-proof means protecting your assets and income to such a degree where it is difficult for a judgment creditor to collect a judgment from any of your assets.
+Being effectively judgment-proof means protecting your assets and income to such a degree that it is difficult for a judgment creditor to collect a judgment from any of your assets.
 Proper asset protection requires a complete understanding of the legal tools a creditor has available to collect a judgment and then positioning assets in a way to defeat the same collection tools.

 What personal property can be seized in a judgment in Florida?

-When a creditor has a judgment against you, the creditor can generally take any non-exempt personal property owned by you.
-This includes personal property in your home, your safe deposit boxes, or your financial accounts.
+A judgment creditor can take any non-exempt personal property you own.
+This includes furniture, collectibles, and other personal property in your home, your safe deposit boxes, and your financial accounts.
+However, you may be able to claim exemptions for some of your personal property.

 What happens to a judgment after 20 years in Florida?